doc4d/4d-web-studio/docs/design-webforms/events/configuring-event.md

 ---
 id: configuring-event
-title: Configuring an event
+title: Events
 ---

 Events are usually used as a means of triggering certain behaviors.
 They are used in conjunction with methods and class functions.

 For example, if the user clicks a button on a webpage, you can choose how to react by calling a function or opening another webpage.

-Events can also be triggered [when a datasource is updated](#from-a-datasource).
+Events can also be triggered [when a datasource is updated](datasource-events.md).

 With 4D Web Studio, events are used to execute code on the 4D server.
 No additional Javascript is needed.